A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Introduction

 \section{Introduction}

-Planning problems arise in various fields where resource allocation and optimization are crucial for achieving goals.
-These problems are relevant across all economic sectors, impacting sustainable growth, competitiveness, and efficiency~\cite{xie2019review,GHASEMI2024100599,dauzere-peres_flexible_2024}.

-In Supply Chain Management, planning coordinates the flow of goods.
-In the Energy Sector, it addresses the generation, distribution, and consumption of energy.
-Other fields include Healthcare, Finance, and Agriculture.
-In Manufacturing, Production Scheduling (PS) allocates resources like machinery, labor, and materials to meet production targets efficiently.
-Goals include meeting delivery times, minimizing idle time, and responding to machine breakdowns.
-Effective scheduling promotes sustainable development, drives innovation, and ensures the resilience and competitiveness of manufacturing companies.

-Production Scheduling problems involve determining the proper sequence of actions or decisions to attain (near) optimal performance on the shop floor.
-They take a variety of forms and are commonly approached by applying techniques from Artificial Intelligence (AI), Operations Research (OR) or Simulation-based Optimization (SBO)~\cite{GHASEMI2024100599}.
-A broad overview of the PS landscape is provided in Fig.~\ref{fig:schedulingTax}, in which the problem branches on which this work is based are indicated by the blue boxes.
+Planning problems occur across many economic domains where efficient resource allocation is essential.
+Robust solutions are vital in sectors such as Supply Chain Management, Energy, Healthcare, and Finance, influencing sustainable growth, operational efficiency, and overall competitiveness~\cite{xie2019review,GHASEMI2024100599,dauzere-peres_flexible_2024}.
+In Manufacturing, Production Scheduling (PS) allocates resources such as machinery, labor, and materials to meet production targets efficiently.
+This includes meeting delivery times, minimizing idle times, and responding to machine breakdowns.
+PS problems involve the determination of a proper sequence of decisions to attain (near) optimal performance on the shop floor.
+They take a variety of forms and are commonly approached by applying techniques from Artificial Intelligence (AI), Operations Research (OR), or Simulation-based Optimization (SBO)~\cite{GHASEMI2024100599}.
+A broad overview of common PS problem classes is provided in Fig.~\ref{fig:schedulingTax}.
+The focus of the present work is on the Flexible Job-Shop Scheduling Problem (FJSSP) and its extension to worker flexibility (FJSSP-W).